BrianSwatton/Fluke45/README.md

 # Fluke45

+11th June 2024

 Python module for reading the Fluke 45 multimeter

-    fluke45   v1.0 b8 (alpha), 9th June 2024
+    fluke45   v1.0 a8 (alpha), 9th June 2024

     Python module for reading data from the
     Fluke 45 bench mulitmeter.

-    Linux and Windows(hopefully but not yet tested)
+    Linux and Windows (hopefully but not yet tested)

-    By Brian Swatton, June 2024
+    By Brian Swatton

 I consider the module still as in alpha, because a method for changing settings is still to come.
 Apart from that, it would be beta, as it operates largely the same as my module for the N56FU meter.

+It's been designed so that applications can use either.
+I already have a fair few python programs that use the Fluke 45s, but not in such a modular way.

 It doesn't utilize every feature of the Fluke 45, but should be useful for most computer driven metering tasks.